 Please read the following information carefully.
-This privacy notice contains information about the information collected, stored and otherwise processed about you and the reasons for the processing.
-It also tells you who I share this information with, the security mechanisms I have put in place to protect your data and how to contact me in the event you need further information.
+This 2 Bedford Row Privacy Notice contains information about the information collected, stored and otherwise processed about you and the reasons for the processing.
+It also tells you who we will share this information with, the security mechanisms we have put in place to protect your data and how to contact us in the event you need further information.

 2 Bedford Row collects, uses and is responsible for personal information about you.
-When I do this I am the ‘controller’ of this information for the purposes of the GDPR and the Data Protection Act 2018.
+When we do this we are the ‘controller’ of this information for the purposes of the GDPR and the Data Protection Act 2018.

-If you need to contact me about your data or the processing carried out you can use the contact details at the end of this document.
+If you need to contact us about your data or the processing carried out you can use the contact details at the end of this document.

-When carrying out the provision of legal services or providing a reference I collect some or all of the following personal information that you provide:
+When carrying out the provision of legal services or providing references, we collect some or all of the following personal information that you provide:

 a. personal details